Roasted Bone in Chicken Breasts

 Make It Your Own

-- Add seasoning of your choice to the oil before rubbing it into the raw chicken.
+- Seasoning: Add seasoning of your choice to the oil before rubbing it into the raw chicken.
+Try Cajun seasoning or southwest spice blend for something different.

 - Like dark meat better?
 Try herb roasted chicken drumsticks & potatoes.
 They turn out great every time and are really easy to make.

-- Have an air fryer?
-Try boneless skinless air fryer chicken breasts which are tender and juicy, or if you prefer dark meat, air fryer chicken crumsticks or air fryer chicken thighs.
+- Air fryer: Try boneless skinless air fryer chicken breasts which are tender and juicy, or if you prefer dark meat, air fryer chicken drumsticks or air fryer chicken thighs.

-- Try food prepping chicken in your Instant Pot.
+- Instant Pot: Try food prepping chicken in your Instant Pot.
 Instant Pot shredded chicken is one of my go-to recipes.
 It can be shredded or diced, ready to use in so many ways.
+If you prefer dark meat, try Instant Pot chicken thighs (bone-in, skin-on or boneless skinless).

 Try this method for cooking chicken breasts and I guarantee this will become a meal prep staple.
 Let the chicken cool down enough so you can handle it.
 Remove the skin, and debone the chicken.
 The meat can be left in large pieces, cut into small chunks, or shredded.
 Store it in the refrigerator or freezer in labeled freezer-safe containers.